Welcome back to How to Sew a Simple Dress series!

 Then, you will stitch a narrow hem using a 5/8 inch hem allowance.

 RELATED: Click HERE to learn how to sew a narrow hem!

 The only thing left to do is to add a hook and eye at the CB neckline.
 This will require just a tiny bit of hand sewing.

-And if video is more your style, click HERE!
+If you want to learn how to apply a hook & eye, click HERE!
 Ms. Taylor does a great job explaining the technique in under 4 minutes without headache-inducing music overlay!